 This bit indicates which Vsync source is being used: the Vsync input or output from the sync separator.
 Bit 4 in this register determines which is active.
-If both Vsync and SOG are detected, the user can determine which has priority via Bit 0 in Register 0EH.
-The user can override this function via Bit 1 in Register 0EH.
-If the override bit is set to Logic 1, this bit will be forced to whatever the state of Bit 0 in Register 0EH is set to.
+If both Vsync and SOG are detected, the user can determine which has priority via Bit 0 in register 0EH.
+The user can override this function via Bit 1 in register 0EH.
+If the override bit is set to Logic 1, this bit will be forced to whatever the state of Bit 0 in register 0EH is set.

-Table 35.
+Table XXXI.
 Active Vsync Results

-Bit 4, Reg 14H Bit 1, Reg 0EH
+Bit 4, Reg 14H (Vsync Detect) Bit 1, Reg 0EH (Override) AVS

-(Vsync Detect) (Override) AVS

 1 0 0

 0 0 1

 Х 1 Bit 0 in 0EH